yosemitebandit/shouldifollow/readme.md

  - oauth with twitter so you can click a follow button from the site
  - get twitter's suggestions for who to follow

+### should-fix

+ - favicon.ico in /img or something, otherwise flask tries a twitter handle lookup